Remove adhesive residue: NSF-certified & solvent-free [2026]

-"Adhesive residue can only be removed with aggressive chemicals."
+"Adhesive residues can only be removed with aggressive chemicals."

-Wrong.
-It can be done without solvents – and better.
+False.
+It also works without solvents – and better.

-HATOCH® Adhesive Remover is NSF certified – meaning it is tested for use in food processing plants, hospitals and sensitive environments.
+HATOCH® Adhesive Remover is NSF-certified – meaning it's tested for use in food processing facilities, hospitals, and sensitive environments.

 NSF International is an independent organization that tests products for safety and performance.